gopi-suvanam/scribbler/DOCS.md

 - Alt-D/Option-D: Delete the current cell (no undo at the moment, so be careful)
 - Alt/Option-Up Arrow: Move the cell up
 - Alt/Option-Up Down: Move the cell down
+- Ctrl/Cmd-M: Toggle between code and document type for a cell

 These shortcuts are global
 - Alt-R/Option-R: Run all the cells